RuiPChaves/Non-DeterministicFST/README.md

 # Non-DeterministicFST
 A quick'n dirty (*hacky!*) Python implementation of NFST parsing, for educational purposes.
-NLTK does not offer FST support anymore for Python 3+, and extand FST implementations (that I am aware of) are non-trivial to install and use.
+NLTK does not offer FST support anymore for Python 3+, and extant Python FST implementations (that I am aware of) are non-trivial to install and use.

 **nfstParser.py** contains the FST parser.